sharetheloveio/sharethelove.io/picture-elements/kodiremote-card.md

-# Kodi Remote Card
+---
+description: >-

-_A simple remote that will hold up under any resolution._
+  A simple remote that will hold up under any resolution.
+---

 ![kodi remote card](../.gitbook/assets/kodiremote.png)